 Sister Mary Madeline Todd, OP, a Dominican Sister of the Congregation of Saint Cecilia, earned her doctorate in Sacred Theology at the Pontifical University of St. Thomas Aquinas in Rome and a Master of Arts in English from the University of Memphis.
 Her dissertation on the theme of Christ, the Liberator of Woman, was the fruit of years of pastoral ministry with women and of study of the rich truths found in Scripture and Tradition, especially in the writings of St. John Paul II.

-She currently teaches religion and philosophy at Mount de Sales Academy in Baltimore, Maryland where she finds joy in helping the next generation of young women discover the beauty of who they are and the treasure of the gifts they have been given.
+She currently teaches philosophy at Mount de Sales Academy in Baltimore, Maryland where she finds joy in helping the next generation of young women discover the beauty of who they are and the treasure of the gifts they have been given.